forestgrape/coronavirus/index.md

 * [Sturm](#sturm) simulated the deposition of  nonspherical particles particles.
 The form factor showed to matter most for larger particles in the size of 10 micro meter.
 Fibers in that size were deposited early on, where as disks showed the highest deposition rate in the airway generations 20 to 25.

-#### methods and experiments for depositions
+### methods and experiments on particle dynamics in the respiratory tract
 In her thesis [Lindstrom](#lindstrom) explaines well the principles.
-A recent review is from [Park and coll](#park).
+A recent review is from [Park and colleagues](#park).
 An often used model is the [ICRP Model](#bailey).

 Modeling or experimentally determine the deposition rates is not easy and each method has caveats.
+##### Simulations
 The airflow in the lung has variations and is complicated [Tsuda](#tsuda), [Bailey](#bailey).
 Often good agreement for modeling methods compared to in vivo measurements are shown, however many estimates for parameters have to be taken and thus overfitting could occur.
-Additionally, most modeling methods ignore the softness and dynamics of the respiratory system - except a few see [darquenne](#darquenne).
-Particle shape(taken into account in [sturm](#sturm), condensation and material is rarely taken into account, i.e. the experiments are done for round constant size aerosol droplets.
+Additionally many simplifications of relevant [factors](#factors) both for respiratory tract and particles are taken: Most modeling methods ignore the softness and dynamics of the respiratory system, except a few see [darquenne](#darquenne).
+Particle shape(taken into account in [sturm](#sturm)), condensation and material (both discussed in [Zhong18](#zhong18)) are mostly ignored, i.e. the simulations are done for round constant size aerosol droplets.

-- Model the respiratory tract as a static pipe system and do the physics [Stuart 84](#stuart),  [Bailey](#bailey).
+Traditional methods go: Model the respiratory tract as a static pipe system and do the physics [Stuart 84](#stuart),  [ICRP by Bailey](#bailey).
 These methods yield some differential equations.
-These equations can be solved/simulated with a computer-based approach e.g. Monte Carlo methods.
+These equations are often solved/simulated with a computer-based approach e.g. Monte Carlo methods.

 Recent approaches model the respiratory tract accurately in 3D and make use of advances in computational fluid dynamics.
 Examples are [kleinstreuer](#kleinstreuer), [qi](#qi), [rahimi-gorji](#rahimi-gorji), [zhong18](#zhong18).

+##### Experiments
 - Experimental in vitro setting: Build an artificial lung and measure: [sznitman](#sznitman).

 - Experimental in vivo settings:
     * A person inhales aerosols and the deposited fraction is measured.
 Recent experiments are done by [Rissler et al](#rissler).
     * A person inhales some test particles and the number of absorbed particles is measured for different volumes inhaled.
 For small volumes, the air goes not fare into to lung and so for this part the absorption is calculated.
 Then the volumina is increased, the adsorbed particles measured again and the next part of the lung is calculated: the previous result is subtracted and the remaining adsorption is the next deeper lung part  [refernce to be added].
     * Experimental data on the regional deposition of radiolabelled aerosol particles can be derived from gamma camera images.
 The limited resolution of the planar image allows no separation between the peripheral and the bronchial airways.
 This separation can be done by measuring the particle clearance kinetics during the first few days after inhalation[reference to be added].

-<p id="evidence">-----</p>

-## Evidence for the Dry Form Transmission Model

-<p id="biological-properties">---</p>
+<p id="biology">-----</p>

-### Evidence from Biological Properties
+## Biology Related to Betacoronaviruses

-#### entry point
+### entry point
+The cell entry receptor used by SARS-Cov-1 [[Jiang](#jiang)] and SARS-Cov-2 [[LiF](#lif)],[[Hoffmann](#hoffmann)] is ACE2 .
+The barrier function of the apical cell layer and in vitro cell experiments from [McCray et al](#mccray05) show both increased aptical ACE2 expression and an corresponding increased cell entry from the aptical side.
+McCray & Co also observed that Sars-Cov-1 exits the cell on the aptical side following an aptical entry with a preference of more than 1000:1. (similar observations for another Coronavirinae, namely 229E,  which infects the cells, corresponding to the entry point aminopeptidase N expression, preferably from the apical surface [[McCray](#mccray)] and exits aptically with a preference of 10:1 for aptical entry and 5:1 for basal entry).

+### tissue distribution of ACE2
+There are two common methods to measure tissue distribution of proteins:
+* antibody staining, here anti-ACE2 antibody.
+Detects proteins on cell surfaces, however they just can be attached to the cell without being built into the cell membrane.
+For the virus entry cell surface [ACE2 is obligat](#entry-point).
+Used in the work of [Timens](#timens), [McCray](#mccray05)
+* detect mRNA, here ACE2 mRNA.
+Necessary condition for local protein expression, however not sufficient for ACE2 on aptical cell surface.

+For succesful cell entry ACE2 should be built into the cell wall and being detectable from outside.
+So if _both_ of methods above yield positive, this is very likley.

-The cell entry receptor used by SARS-Cov-1 [[Jiang](#jiang)] and SARS-Cov-2 [[LiF](#lif),[Hoffmann](#hoffmann)] is ACE2 .
-ACE2 is apically expressed on lower respiratory tract epithelial cells, especially in alveolar epithelial type 2 cells [[Timens](#timens),[mcray05](#mccray05)].
-In the upper respiratory tract, only the basal layer of the non-keratinized squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens),[Lau](#lau).
+ACE2 is apically expressed on lower respiratory tract epithelial cells, Especially well-differentiated and ciliated airway epithelia [[mcray05](#mccray05)] and in alveolar epithelial type 2 cells [to check/find citation].
+In the upper respiratory tract, only the basal layer of the non-keratinized squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens), [Lau](#lau).

-The barrier function of the apical cell layer, the observation that another Coronavirinae, namely 229E, infects the cells from the apical surface [[McCray](#mccray)] and observations that in , indicate that this is the case too for Betacoronaviruses.
-Therefore - to achieve infection - SARS-Cov-1 and SARS-Cov-2 need to enter the lower respiratory tract.
+### distribution of infected cells and viral load

 This is consistent with the viral loads observed in different parts of the body:
 * The only location where all patients had viral Sars-Cov-1 loads is the lungs [Farcas et al](#farcas).